Karnataka Medical College and Research Institute

-Karnataka Medical College and Research Institute (KMCRI) is a medical school in Hubballi, Karnataka, India.
+Karnataka Medical College and Research Institute (KMCRI), colloquially known as KMC, is a medical school in Hubballi, Karnataka, India.
 It is affiliated to Rajiv Gandhi University of Health Sciences.
 It is one of the oldest tertiary healthcare centers and the largest multi-specialty hospital in North Karnataka.
 In June 1997, the then Karnataka Medical College was accorded autonomous status and became Karnataka Institute of Medical Sciences (KIMS), it was renamed to Karnataka Medical College and Research Institute in 2024.

 History

 Karnataka Institute of Medical Sciences, Hubballi (KIMS, Hubballi), formerly known as Karnataka Medical College, Hubballi, was established in August 1957 and is one of Karnataka's oldest government medical colleges.
 The college was located in a building later known as J. G. Commerce College for the first year.
 The campus was subsequently shifted to the present location, which is 100 acre of land on the Pune – Bangalore National Highway near Vidyanagar, Hubballi.

-KIMS, Hubballi serves society by providing tertiary health care services to the needy and developing the resources of health care providers and researchers.
+KIMS, Hubballi serves communities by providing tertiary health care services to the needy and developing the resources of health care providers.

-The decade 1980-1990 changed the institute from being a nondescript hospital treating cancer patients to a well-known comprehensive regional center for cancer treatment and research.
-It now offers diagnostic and therapeutic services to cancer patients from Karnataka and neighboring states like Andhra Pradesh, Tamil Nadu, Kerala, and Maharashtra.
-The institute was the first medical college in India to start a full-fledged post-graduate course in pediatrics.

-For a brief period, due to a lack of political will and poor funding, there was a progressive decline in staff strength, facilities, and services offered.
-The government of Karnataka organized a Governing Council, and in June 1997, the then Karnataka Medical College was accorded autonomy and became the Karnataka Institute of Medical Sciences, Hubballi.
-The current objectives are: